 Two years have passed, and I continue to return to the IMPACT Pitch competition.
 Resistencia, SugarPill, Repair Revolution, and Nuflours are thriving, and continue to enrich their communities.
 They are also among the more than 1500 brick and mortar small businesses on the Intentionalist platform.

-On September 19th, in front of a live audience, eight small business owners will share why their businesses are so much more than the products and services they offer and make the case for how they positively impact their communities.
+On September 19th, in front of a live audience, eight small business owners will share why their businesses are so much more than the products and services they offer.
+They will also make the case for how they positively impact their communities.
 The eight finalists have been through a rigorous process, and they include established businesses like Kaffeeklatsch Cafe, Orca Swim School Inc., and Kids Carpentry Seattle, as well as early stage ventures like Girl Boss Sports, The Cura Co., PopSmart Kids, Yoga Wild, and Rocky Butte Coffee Roasters.

 *Here are the videos each of the finalists created as part of their IMPACT Pitch journey: The Cura Co., Girl Boss Sports, Kaffeeklatsch Cafe, Kids Carpentry Seattle, PopSmart Kids, Rocky Butte Roasters, Yoga Wild.

-I draw inspiration from small business owners every day – from their stories, grit, and passion for what they do – from their resilience and their commitment to giving back.
-I’m proud that Intentionalist is a Business Impact NW partner and supporter, because in addition to providing critical resources to local businesses, executive director Joe Sky-Tucker and his team continue to seek opportunities to amplify the many ways that they make our communities better.
+I draw inspiration from small business owners every day.
+From their stories, grit, and passion for what they do and from their resilience and their commitment to giving back.
+I’m proud that Intentionalist is a Business Impact NW partner and supporter.
+In addition to providing critical resources to local businesses, executive director Joe Sky-Tucker and his team continue to seek opportunities to amplify the many ways that they make our communities better.